 Jacket Structure: Same upper and same lower weave styles as used for the Single Layer Aikidogi; but both parts of the jacket (upper and lower) are in a double weave--not two layers but simply a thicker weave--making it about fifty percent (50%) heavier.The reinforced collar is in a twill with no pattern.
 Jacket/Pants Weight Size 4: 1.5kg/0.5kg.

 For aikidoka who are more ecologically minded, we also offer the Premium Lite Single Layer (AK150) and the Premium Double Layer (AK300) aikidogi in unbleached cotton.
 This is cotton in its natural state--slightly hard and beige in color--which takes on a softer, gentle feel and gradually becomes cream colored, almost white, after a few washes.

 It will also shrink appreciably, but this is not a problem for sizing.
 Simply use the fitting chart to select your Dogi Size, decide on any customization, and order.
 When the dogi arrives, it will be too big but, after a few washes, it will shrink down to the dimensions stated in the fitting chart.

-Please note that, since L-sizes are not manufactured for the AK150, there are only six sizes (1-6).
-We advise that, if your size is an L-size and you like a slightly tighter fit, you chose the size below; otherwise, for a looser fit and a slightly higher profile, choose the size above.
+Please note that, for the AK150, there are only six standard sizes (1-6) and L-sizes are special orders.
+If your size is an L-size and you want to avoid the surcharge, we advise that, if like a slightly tighter fit, you chose the size below; otherwise, for a looser fit and a slightly higher profile, choose the size above.

 Weights are the same as for the bleached versions of AK150 and AK 300, but the prices are 25% lower since the high financial and ecological costs of bleaching are avoided.
 To order, simply tick the Beige* box next to Size.